infinite relative permittivity is incompletely implemented

 #1 Updated by Mark Abraham almost 4 years ago

 Of course, it doesn't make much sense to trigger these code paths with 0 == epsilon_r[f] - all you do is waste time. tpbconv -zeroq supports doing a rerun that happens to have no/few electrostatic interactions, because the searching notices atoms have no charge and the kernels become an empty loop.

 We can probably extend coulombtype to include None in 5.0 - a null electrostatics model might be useful for testing code, or with rerun.

 The question becomes "why do we support infinite relative permittivity?"

-#3 Updated by Berk Hess almost 3 years ago
+#3 Updated by Berk Hess about 3 years ago

 Infinite epsilon_rf is fully and properly supported.